OpTic Gaming

 OpTic Gaming is an American professional esports and entertainment organization headquartered in Frisco, Texas.
-The organization currently operates a Call of Duty team in the Call of Duty League, OpTic Texas, and a Halo team.
-They previously competed in Counter-Strike: Global Offensive, Gears of War 4, PlayerUnknown's Battlegrounds, Fortnite Battle Royale, Dota 2, League of Legends, Valorant, Apex Legends, Overwatch, and Rocket League.
+The organization currently operates two Call of Duty teams: OpTic Texas, which competes in the professional Call of Duty League (CDL), and the Huntsmen, which competes in the amateur Call of Duty Challengers division.
+They previously competed in Counter-Strike: Global Offensive, Gears of War 4, PlayerUnknown's Battlegrounds, Fortnite Battle Royale, Dota 2, League of Legends, Valorant, Apex Legends, Halo, Overwatch, and Rocket League.
 The organization is currently owned by Hector "H3CZ" Rodriguez.
+Established in 2006 by OpTic "KR3W" and OpTic Enigma, it is currently the third most followed esports team by social media following.